Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Description of the algorithms

 \subsection{Training sets design}

-We discuss here the choice of the training measure $\mu_n$ used to generate the training sets on which will be computed the estimations.
+We discuss here the choice of the training measure $\mu_n$ used to generate the training sets on which will be computed the estimates.
 Two cases are considered in this section.
 The first one is a knowledge-based selection, relevant when the controller knows with a certain degree of confidence where the process has to be driven in order to optimize her cost functional.
 The second case, on the other hand, is when the controller has no idea where or how to drive the process to optimize the cost functional.
+Separating the construction of the training set from the training procedure of the optimal control and/or value function simplifies the theoretical study of our algorithms.
+It is nevertheless common to merge them in practice, as discussed in Remark \ref{rmk:merge_trainings}.